#RHOBH Ex David Foster Has No Clue Who #RHOC Kelly Dodd Is

 — Bravotv (@Bravotv) November 21, 2017

-But it looks like David Foster learned something from his time of Real Housewives of Beverly Hills because he pointed out to Kelly Dodd that she should stop because there were cameras around.
+But it looks like David Foster learned something from his time on Real Housewives of Beverly Hills because he pointed out to Kelly Dodd that she should stop because there were cameras around.
 When Dodd got out, Foster made a quick exit.

 “I gotta go!”